Electron Proton Collision Feynman Diagram

 Explanation:

 In DIS, the high-energy electron interacts with one of the quarks inside the proton via the exchange of a virtual photon.
 This interaction knocks the quark out of the proton, leading to fragmentation.
-The struck quark, now carrying significant energy, undergoes hadronization, forming a jet of hadrons (particles composed of quarks and gluons).
+Because of that, the struck quark, now carrying significant energy, undergoes hadronization, forming a jet of hadrons (particles composed of quarks and gluons).
 The remaining quarks within the proton also re-arrange, forming additional hadrons.
 The outgoing electron’s energy and momentum are altered, allowing scientists to infer information about the momentum distribution of quarks inside the proton.
 This is crucial for understanding the proton's internal structure and the distribution of its momentum among its constituents.

 The Role of Gluons: A Deeper Dive into the Strong Force